plumface-gcc/opgg-scraper/README.md

-# a efficient and concise opgg scraper
+# A efficient and concise opgg scraper
-# built using python with requests and lxml
+# Built using python with requests and lxml